-- 11.1 All adults who come into contact with our children have a duty of care to safeguard and promote their welfare.
-There is a legal duty placed upon us to ensure that all adults who work with or on behalf of our children are competent, confident and safe to do so. - 11.2 All staff will be provided with a copy of our school's code of conduct at induction.
-They will be expected to know our school's Code of Conduct and policy for positive handling and carry out their duties in accordance with this advice.
+11.1 All adults who come into contact with our children have a duty of care to safeguard and promote their welfare.
+There is a legal duty placed upon us to ensure that all adults who work with or on behalf of our children are competent, confident and safe to do so.

+11.2 All staff will be provided with a copy of our academy's code of conduct at induction.
+They will be expected to know our academy's Code of Conduct and policy for positive handling and carry out their duties in accordance with this advice.
 There will be occasion when some form of physical contact is inevitable, for example if a child has an accident or is hurt or is in a situation of danger to themselves or others around them.
 However, at all times the agreed policy for safe restraint must be adhered to.
-A list of staff that have accessed Norfolk Steps training will be kept by the Headteacher.
+A list of staff who have accessed Norfolk Steps (a BILD accredited programme) or Suffolk training will be kept by the Headteacher.

-- 11.3 If staff, visitors, volunteers or parent helpers are working with children alone they will, wherever possible, be visible to other members of staff.
-They will be expected to inform another member of staff of their whereabouts in school, who they are with and for how long.
-Doors, ideally, should have a clear glass panel in them and be left open. - 11.4 Guidance about acceptable conduct and safe practice will be given to all staff and volunteers during induction.
+11.3 If staff, visitors, volunteers or parent helpers are working with children alone they will, wherever possible, be visible to other members of staff.
+They will be expected to inform another member of staff of their whereabouts in the academy, who they are with and for how long.
+Doors, ideally, should have a clear glass panel in them and be left open.

+11.4 Guidance about acceptable conduct and safe practice will be given to all staff and volunteers during induction.
 These are sensible steps that every adult should take in their daily professional conduct with children.
-All staff and volunteers are expected to carry out their work in accordance with this guidance and will be made aware that failure to do so could lead to disciplinary action.
+This advice can be found in 'Guidance for Safer Working Practices for Adults who work with Children and Young People in Education Settings', (February 2022) All staff and volunteers are expected to carry out their work in accordance with this guidance and will be made aware that failure to do so could lead to disciplinary action.